DaveMcEwan/dmppl/README.md

   - color - Color (colour in English) related stuff.
   - fx - Fixed point arithmetic using NumPy data types.
   - math - Useful for mathematical code.
+  - nd - ND-array operations.
   - prng - Pseudo-Random Number Generators.
 Currently just xoroshiro128+.
+  - test - Helpers for unit testing.
   - vcd - Value Change Dump (from Verilog) reader and writer.
   - yaml - Extended YAML parser, useful for implementing DSLs on top of YAML.

-Some useful scripts are provided which show how to use some parts of the library modules.
+Some useful scripts are provided in `dmppl/scripts` which show how to use some parts of the library modules.

+  - beamer-times - Report the time breakdown for beamer presentations by reading annotations in the LaTeX.
+  - parvec - Generate pseudorandom parameter vectors for design space exploration with repeatable results.
+  - vcd-utils - Convert VCD (Verilog IEEE1364) files to/from YAML and CSV,
+    extract information, or cleanup dodgy VCDs using the forgiving reader with strict writer.

+Some experiments are given in `dmppl/experiments` which are likely not useful to most people.

-  - corgen - (Correlation Generator) Model SoC signal relations.
+  - relest - (Relationship Estimation) Model SoC signal relations.
-    Part of my PhD project.
+    Part of my PhD project presented at LOD2019.
-    TODO: add
   - eva - (EVent Analysis) Measure and visualize correlations between measurements.
     Part of my PhD project.
     TODO: add
-  - parvec - Generate pseudorandom parameter vectors for design space exploration with repeatable results.
-  - vcd-utils - Convert VCD (Verilog IEEE1364) files to/from YAML and CSV,
-    extract information, or cleanup dodgy VCDs using the forgiving reader with strict writer.

 Uses [semantic versioning](https://semver.org/spec/v2.0.0.html)